 IT governance: build a deployment strategy and a roadmap, operate User Support Center, track incidents and escalation, manage risk.

-Learn more about different types of Microsoft Teams Governance.
+Learn more about distinct types of Microsoft Teams governance.

-Keep in mind though, if you restrict teams’ creation to very few users you risk obstructing the collaboration process and limit Teams’ capabilities for your employees.
+Keep in mind though, if you restrict team creation to very few users you risk obstructing the collaboration process and limit Teams’ capabilities for your employees.

 A first way to achieve that is to create a security group where only this group of people will be allowed to create Microsoft 365 groups.
 You can find step-by-step instructions here.
-It means that only this group of People will be allowed to create a Team, and all the other won’t have the right to create them, neither Planners, Outlooks Groups, etc.
+It means that only this group of people will be allowed to create a Team, and all the other won’t have the right to create them, Planner, Outlook Groups, etc.

 To create an approval flow with Power Automate, you can follow these instructions.

 With SalesTim, you can set up Approval workflow policies at the template level.
 Thus, whenever a user wants to create a new team from a pre-built template, a delegated person will automatically receive the request which they can approve or reject.

 Setting up a Naming convention is key for effective Microsoft Teams governance.
 It allows users to easily navigate through teams and documentation, which fosters productivity.
 Your workspace will be well-structured and organized which will also facilitate the work of your IT department.

 It is defined by a set of attributes, such as country, city, name of the department or function.